jtarchie/resume/cover-letter.md

 Dear Hiring Managers:

-Thank you for writing such a thorough and mutually respectful job application process.
-All companies need to do this.

 A little about me.
 I'm a large-city dweller, which in my later adult life, decided to move to Colorado.
 I enjoy the outdoors, camping, trail-running, and (big surprise) craft breweries.